SDGforskning/sdg-strings/SDG06_query_topic_WoS.md

 We have combined the terms for `wastewater treatment` `water quality` and `water-related ecosystems` with freswater terms as in the phrases for targets 6.3 and 6.6.

+This query consists of 1 phrase.

 #### Phrase 1

-The elements of the phrase are *local communities + participation/policies + water and sanitation elements + management*
+The elements of the phrase are *local communities + participation/policies + management + water and sanitation elements*

 ```py